 Mitigation Measure 3 requires a survey and compliance with mitigation measures outlined in the ITP prior to ground disturbance for any special-status wildlife species that have the potential to occur at the project site.
-Mitigation Measure 4 requires a focused survey for burrowing owl and measures in coordination with CDFW in the event that BUOW are found onsite.
-With implementation of Mitigation Measures 3 and 4, the project would not have a substantial adverse effect, either directly or through habitat modifications, on any species identified as a candidate, sensitive, or special-status species in local or regional plans, policies, or regulations, or by CDFW or USFWS.
+With implementation of Mitigation Measure 3, the project would not have a substantial adverse effect, either directly or through habitat modifications, on any species identified as a candidate, sensitive, or special-status species in local or regional plans, policies, or regulations, or by CDFW or USFWS.

-b.
+- b.
 No impact.
-There is no riparian habitat or other sensitive natural community located within the project site (MESA 2018).
+There is no riparian habitat or other sensitive natural community located within the project site (McCormick 2018).
 The project is also not located within, or adjacent to, the Kern River riparian habitat area.
-Therefore, the project would not have a substantial adverse effect on any riparian habitat or other sensitive natural community.
+Therefore, the project would not have a substantial adverse effect on any riparian habitat or other sensitive natural community. - c.

-- c.
 No impact.
-Based on the results of the field survey and a review of the USFWS National Wetlands Inventory, there are no wetlands, as defined by Section 404 of the federal Clean Water Act (CWA), located within the project site (MESA 2018).
+Based on the results of the field survey and a review of the USFWS National Wetlands Inventory, there are no wetlands, as defined by Section 404 of the federal Clean Water Act (CWA), located within the project site (McCormick 2018).
 Therefore, the project would not have a substantial adverse effect on federally-protected wetlands. - d.
 Less than significant with mitigation incorporated.
-The project site is isolated from natural areas, is not within the Kern River floodplain (noted as a wildlife corridor in the MBHCP), and is not along a canal that has been identified by the USFWS as a corridor for native resident wildlife species.
-Therefore, it was concluded that the project would not interfere with wildlife movement (MESA 2018).
+The project site is not within the Kern River floodplain (noted as a wildlife corridor in the MBHCP) and is not along a canal that has been identified by the USFWS as a corridor for native resident wildlife species.
+Therefore, it was concluded that the project would not interfere with wildlife movement (McCormick 2018).

-There is the potential during construction to temporarily affect nursery sites such as dens and burrows.
+There is the potential during construction to temporarily affect nursery sites such as dens.
 Project construction could cause the direct destruction of a nursery site or cause enough of an indirect disturbance to cause special-status wildlife to abandon a nursery site.
-However, Mitigation Measures 3 and 4 require preconstruction surveys and, if necessary, additional mitigation recommended by a qualified biologist and CDFW to reduce potential impacts to nursery sites.
-With the implementation of Mitigation Measures 3 and 4, the project would not interfere substantially with the movement of any native resident or migratory fish or wildlife species or with an established native resident or migratory wildlife corridors, or impede the use of native wildlife nursery sites.
+However, Mitigation Measure 3 require preconstruction surveys and, if necessary, additional mitigation recommended by a qualified biologist and CDFW to reduce potential impacts to nursery sites.
+With the implementation of Mitigation Measure 3, the project would not interfere substantially with the movement of any native resident or migratory fish or wildlife species or with an established native resident or migratory wildlife corridors, or impede the use of native wildlife nursery sites.

 - e.
 Less-than-significant impact.
 It was concluded that the project site does not contain any biological resources that are protected by local policies.
 The project is located within the boundary of the MBHCP, which addresses biological impacts within the Metropolitan Bakersfield General Plan area.
 The MBHCP has been adopted as policy and is implemented by ordinance.
 The development entitled by this proposal would be required to comply with the MBHCP.
 Therefore, the project would not conflict with any local policies or ordinances protecting biological resources. - f.
 Less than significant with mitigation incorporated.
-Please refer to responses IV.a, IV.d, and IV.e.
-With implementation of Mitigation Measures 3 and 4, the project would not conflict with the provisions of an adopted Habitat Conservation Plan, Natural Community Conservation Plan, or other approved local, regional, or state habitat conservation plan.
+Please refer to responses IV.a., IV.d., and IV.e.
+With implementation of Mitigation Measure 3, the project would not conflict with the provisions of an adopted Habitat Conservation Plan, Natural Community Conservation Plan, or other approved local, regional, or state habitat conservation plan.